 That being said, there were still many people who complained that it was extremely difficult to get it to the recommended 15 PSI.
 Many said that by the time they did, they were almost too tired to go paddling.

 Another concerning aspect of the board is that it appears to be somewhat sluggish in the water.
 Despite being extra rigid, this hasn’t necessarily translated into higher performance.

 A couple people commented about going out paddling with friends on other boards and that this one couldn’t keep up with theirs.

 If you want to buy a board with confidence from a trusted brand, this should be at the top of your list.
-Not to mention that the PEAK comes in nearly $100 cheaper than the iRocker Cruiser board.
+Not to mention that the Pioneer comes in a lot cheaper than the iRocker Cruiser board.

 With the lower price, there is also a slight dip in quality compared to the iRocker as well.
 The excessive effort it takes to inflate this board plus some minor performance issues knock this back to #2 on the list…but barely.

 Starboard deems it their “Swiss Army Knife” of inflatable paddle boards because it’s so versatile.
 Let’s see what else makes this board stand out from the rest.

 Weight: 28 lbs

 Max Capacity: 255 lbs

 See what makes Starboard the best of the best!